johnsbuck/Neural-Nets/README.md

   1. The *forward* command takes in one input file that was either created by the GUI or of the same format.
 This inserts the input into the Neural Network and returns an output of 10 numbers, each representing a possibility of being a specific number.
   2. If the GUI doesn't match the probability of what you expect, you may then use the prompt to define it as one of the 10 digits and have it be added to our input/output data to be trained on its next run.
 2. `save Weights`
   1. The *save* command takes in one weight file that will save the current weights of our Neural Network.
-This file can then be used in the next run by adding it as the 3rd argument to our original python commmand.
+This file can then be used in the next run by adding it as the 3rd argument to our original python command.
+  2. Can also use `save default` to save neural network weights as *Weights-(in,hidden...,out)*, where each number in the tuple is a layer with *n* nodes.
 3. `exit`
   1. The *exit* command exits and closes the script.

+# Problems
+Used to test different Neural Networks.

+## PatternCell
+In a 7x5 grid (35 cells), classify symbols defined by the user using an algorithm that has pre-classified training.
+We will be aiming to train the 10 digits of base 10, and hope to implement in such a way that new patterns can be trained.

+### GUI Instructions
+There are 3 sections in the GUI:

+1. File location *TextField*
+  1. The top file location textfield defines where the grid will be stored after confirming the grid.
+This can be used to forward inputs in our script.py.
+2. Grid
+  1. The 7x5 grid has individual cells that may be clicked on to select and clicked again to deselect.
+By doing this, you can create different symbols, primarily the 10 digits (0, 1, ..., 9) that can then be stored to be run.
+3. Confirm button
+  1. Lastly, our confirmation button has the grid stored as a series of 0s and 1s separated by spaces in the file location specified.
+It also clears the grid for further use.